- Historical Overview

 The Crown Street Women's Hospital was closed on 31 March 1983 and its facilities were transferred to hospitals in the outer suburbs of Sydney.

 Collections of records of the former Crown Street Women's Hospital have been returned to official custody from a number of sources.
-State Records acknowledges and thanks the benefactors, including the NSW Midwives Associations, for the return of these important records to official custody.
+We acknowledge and thank the benefactors, including the NSW Midwives Associations, for the return of these important records to official custody.

 These records relate to the management and administration of the hospital.

-Crown Street Hospital patient records such as birth registers, confinement books, admission books and Labour Ward registers are not held by State Records.
+Crown Street Hospital patient records such as birth registers, confinement books, admission books and Labour Ward registers are not in our collection.
 Requests for these records should be directed to:The Medical Records Manager

 Royal Hospital for Women